Ernest Goes to Africa: Plot

 Ernest empties his pockets when they tell him to and plays the yo-yo one last time impressing the tribe, especially the Sinkatutu chief.
 He does tricks which easily turns the tribe to like them.
 Just as soon as the Chief is about to give him a "booster surgery", Thompson comes along by himself.
 He had kicked Bazu out.
 He suddenly blames Ernest of stealing the eyes.
 Thompson requests a battle of truth.
 Ernest has to fight Thompson in order to save Rene from becoming cooked.
 When Ernest hears the challenge he states "On second thought, I think I might have the booster."
 Thompson changes into a black warrior suit and pulls out his weapons.
 Ernest does the same, only his are little items.
 Yet, he successfully fights Thompson using them.
 All of a sudden, Thompson punches Ernest and knocks him out.
 But Ernest awakens and hears Rene calling him to use his yo-yo.

-Ernest puts his fighting skills and yo-yo skills together and he does an around the world which knocks Thompson out cold and breaks the yo-yo to reveal the Eyes of Igoli.
+Ernest puts his fighting skills and yo-yo skills together and he does an around the world which knocks Thompson out cold and breaks the yo-yo to reveal the Eyes of Egoli.
 The tribe rushes toward them as Rene compliments Ernest on how he is her "Knight in Shining Armor".
 A few weeks later, Ernest and Rene are about to go on a date.
 As he enters the restaurant he takes his hat off and sets it down on the front counter.
 Ernest even paints an ostrich egg and gives it to her as a gift.
 Sadly, she tells Ernest that the date is off because he is too adventurous for her.
-Ernest tells Rene he recalls her calling him an ordinary Schmoe.
-Rene tells him not to let anyone call him an "ordinary Schmoe" because she thinks he is a dynamic schmoe.
 Ernest makes a speech on how he is bold and adventurous and then, in conclusion, puts on his hat heroically, forgetting he had set it on the counter and put the ostrich egg in it.
-His only response is "Eeee-heh-hew!
-Ew!
-Ew!"